elastic/integrations/packages/azure_billing/docs/README.md

 `Active Directory Endpoint` ::
 _string_
-Optional, by default the associated active directory endpoint to the resource manager endpoint will be used, to override, users can provide a specific active directory endpoint in order to use a different azure environment.
+Optional.
+By default, the integration uses the associated Active Directory Endpoint.
+To override, users can provide a specific active directory endpoint to use a different Azure environment.

 Examples:

 * https://login.microsoftonline.com for azure ChinaCloud